rasool-ahad/study-bodies-website/README.md

-## study bodies website (note : this readme is not completed yet)
+## study bodies website

-Brief description of your Django project.
+This Website created for practice django. in this website you can learn programing languages with your studdy bodies :)
 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Features](#features)